Channel Home Centers: Expansion

+Bankruptcy

 By 1990, the chain had grown to 89 Channel outlets in nine states, but in early 1991, the company filed for Chapter 11 bankruptcy protection, and announced a plan to close 34 of 86 stores, mostly in the Baltimore-Washington and New England markets.
 It emerged from bankruptcy in March 1992.

 In 1994, Channel and its competitor Rickel were bought by a venture capital firm, which merged the operations of the two chains under the Rickel name.
 At that point in time, it had 60 locations, and its 1993 sales topped $300 million.
-Nearly all the Channel stores were converted into Rickel locations, except for one location that was operated in proximity to a Rickel store.
+Fifty-nine of Channel's sixty stores were rebranded; the only one that was not was its location in Totowa, New Jersey as Rickel already had a store in the vicinity.